-This blueberry frozen yogurt lacks nothing in terms of creamy decadence despite the fact that it’s made with healthy ingredients.
+This blueberry frozen yogurt lacks nothing in terms of creamy decadence, despite the fact that it’s made with healthy ingredients.
+Although it can easily hold its own as dessert, we’re just as happy to scoop it up for breakfast.
 The blueberries are (surprise!) roasted to intensify their flavor before being blended with tangy Greek yogurt and just the right amount of honey.
-What results is spectacularly balanced in terms of tart and sweet.
+What results is a froyo that’s spectacularly balanced in terms of tart and sweet, indulgent and healthy.
 And if you’ve never made frozen yogurt, rest assured, its incomparably easier to make than ice cream with no custard to make and no impatiently waiting for it to cool before churning.
-Although this froyo can easily hold its own as dessert, we’re just as happy to scoop it up for breakfast.–Angie Zoobkoff
+Originally published March 8, 2017.–Angie Zoobkoff

 Roasted Blueberry Frozen Yogurt Recipe